Clumber and Hardwick: Post WWII

 The building material of Clumber House and many of the contents, including the library and rare manuscripts, were sold to raise money.
 The grounds were also put up for sale and purchased by the National Trust in 1946.
 The sole surviving part of Barry's work is the 'Duke's Study' near the lake, with bay windows flanked by pilasters, which is now used as a café.
 Also surviving are the 18th and 19th century stables and the 18th century brick coach house with central pediment and cupola over the arch.
 The surviving park and outbuildings such as the chapel, kitchen garden, gates and bridge are intact and mainly are listed structures.
+The Clumber and Hardwick locations until 1974 were a part of Worksop ancient parish, which was abolished and became a part of the newly formed Bassetlaw district unparished area.
+In 1994, Clumber and Hardwick was established as a standalone parish.

 Economy

 Clumber Park is presently run as a non-profit visitor attraction by the National Trust, utilising the auxiliary buildings from the estate.
 As landowner, they also run Hardwick Village as a commercial entity.
 Amenities surrounding the former Clumber House area include: